jccrosby/smart-ai-adoption/slides.md

 # Activities

-- Select a low-risk pilot project.
+- Select a low-risk project experiments.
 - Choose specific AI tool/model.
 - Develop and execute a prototype or limited integration.
 - Gather quantitative and qualitative feedback.